-Lifetime Guarantee applies for the length of time that the purchaser owns the vehicle and is non-transferable www.trumauk.com/aventa heating | cooling | controlling a success on DRAGONS' DEN
+Lifetime Guarantee applies for the length of time that the purchaser owns the vehicle and is non-transferable www.trumauk.com/aventa heating | cooling | controlling

 Refreshed.
 Relaxed.
 Recovered.

 Stay cool with our Truma Aventa air conditioning range for more comfort